OpenDataServices/flatten-tool/docs/userguide.rst

 Spreadsheet Designer's Guide
 ++++++++++++++++++++++++++++

-Flatten Tool is a Python library and command line interface for converting spreadsheets containing one or more sheets to a JSON tree structure and back again.
-Flatten Tool can make use of a JSON Schema to help with this process.

-In this guide you'll learn the various rules Flatten Tool uses to convert one or more sheets in a spreadsheet into the JSON tree by looking at lots of different examples based around Cafes.
+In this guide you'll learn the various rules Flatten Tool uses to convert one or more sheets in a spreadsheet into the JSON document by looking at lots of different examples based around Cafes.
 Once you've understood how Flatten Tool works you should be able to design your own spreadsheet structures, debug problems in your spreadsheets and be able to make use of Flatten Tool's more advanced features.

-Before we get into too much detail though, let's start by looking at the Command Line API.
+Before we get into too much detail though, let's start by looking at the Command Line API for unflattening a spreadsheet.

 Command-Line API